 Questions about Good Cashflow on Rental Property?

-What Is Cash Flow?
+What Exactly Is Cash Flow?

 Cash Flow = Total Rental Income – Total Rental Property Expenses

-How Is Cash Flow Calculated?
+How Is Cash Flow Determined?

 Cash Flow = Total Rental Income – Total Expenses